 Mechanical Engineering at the University of Twente covers a broad field of academic endeavour.
 Our research activities focus on designing, manufacturing, implementing and adjusting products, materials, processes and tools (machines, equipment, installations).

 The section of Applied Mechanics is part of the department Mechanics of Solids, Surfaces & Systems and comprises four research groups:

 Nonlinear Solid Mechanics: conducts research into nonlinear material modelling, algorithm development and nonlinear analysis, and the optimization of structures and processes.

 Structural Dynamics, Acoustics & Control: focuses mainly on three themes:1) Fluid-structure interaction and acoustics, 2) Structural dynamics, and 3) Control and mechatronics.
 The group’s mission is to carry out a systematic, long-term research programme on the themes of ‘nonlinear structural dynamics’, ‘fluid structure interaction and acoustics’, and ‘Control and Mechatronics’.

 Dynamics Based Maintenance: focuses on research into systems and structures that are subjected to dynamic loading throughout their operational lifetime, causing wear, degradation and loss of functionality.
 This research group also contributes to the specialisation Maintenance Engineering & Operations.

 The Biomechanical Engineering department is specialized in the field of biomedical technology and the integration of techniques and tools from a variety of disciplines for studying numerous aspects of human functioning.
 The group also conducts fundamental research into the special mechanical properties of living biological tissue to develop tools and methodologies in each of the original disciplines.
 Research focuses on the interaction between the human locomotor system and aids that can support this system.

 The research conducted by the Design, Production and Management department focuses on understanding and improving design processes.
 The group’s strategic goal is the development of methods and tools for scenario-based, user-oriented product development against the background of the requirements and constraints of the entire product life cycle.
 The maintenance Engineering group within this department focuses on improving the maintenance of technical systems, using research into design methods.
-This research group also contributes to the specialisation Maintenance Engineering & Operations.
+This research group also contributes to the specialization Maintenance Engineering & Operations.